Wood floor framing construction

 Sills on Piers

 Sills supported by free-standing piers must be of ad-equate size to carry all imposed loads between piers.
-They may be of solid wood or of built-up such as
+They may be of solid wood or of built-up construction such as

 described for beams and girders.
 Sills are anchored to piers with ½-inch bolts embedded at least 6 inches in poured concrete and at least 15 inches in masonry block, Figure 8.